hashicorp/terraform-provider-awscc/docs/resources/ec2_flow_log.md

 - `log_group_name` (String) The name of a new or existing CloudWatch Logs log group where Amazon EC2 publishes your flow logs.
 If you specify LogDestinationType as s3 or kinesis-data-firehose, do not specify DeliverLogsPermissionArn or LogGroupName.
 - `max_aggregation_interval` (Number) The maximum interval of time during which a flow of packets is captured and aggregated into a flow log record.
 You can specify 60 seconds (1 minute) or 600 seconds (10 minutes).
 - `tags` (Attributes List) The tags to apply to the flow logs. (see [below for nested schema](#nestedatt--tags))
+- `traffic_type` (String) The type of traffic to log.
+You can log traffic that the resource accepts or rejects, or all traffic.

 ### Read-Only